Homemade Dinner Rolls with Overnight Instructions

 The holidays call for heartwarming meals with comfort food.
 Homemade dinner rolls are easy to make from scratch and taste better that way!
 They go well with any family meal especially Thanksgiving.
+This is a classic recipe made with yeast and milk.

-Why this recipe works: Dinner rolls require only a few basic ingredients.
+These easy dinner rolls require only a few basic ingredients.
 They are made in a stand mixer or by hand with a little elbow grease.
 It’s also a recipe that can be made the night before the big meal!

-Overview: How to make dinner rolls
+How to make homemade dinner rolls

 - Make the dough: Whisk warm milk, yeast and 1 tablespoon sugar in the bowl of a stand mixer.
 Let sit for 5 minutes.
 Add 1 cup flour, butter, egg, salt and remaining sugar.
 Mix until combined.